 Considering the above point one step further, it can be concluded that God will ultimately be able to answer every prayer for salvation, either on one’s own behalf, or on the behalf of another, because all persons shall ultimately call on him and receive his full and complete salvation.
 God will literally—without its being explained away in any sense—fulfill His promise that every prayer prayed in Jesus’ Name shall be answered as we read in John 14: 13: “And whatever you ask in my name, that I will do, that the Father may be glorified in the Son.”

 What answer can the traditional view of an everlasting hell offer when millions of people who have been prayed for die “without Christ” and then burn in hell forever?
 Is the promise of John 14: 13 and other similar references valid if people remain in the lake of fire forever?
-Of course, the traditionalist will answer that God tried, but the person who was prayed for was stubborn and would not yield to the vain, powerless pleadings of the Holy Spirit.
+Of course, the traditionalist will answer that God tried, but the person who was prayed for was stubborn and would not yield to the vain, powerless pleadings of Holy Spirit.
 Is our God really that weak or that feeble?
 Does He or does He not answer honest prayers prayed in the name of Jesus?

 “Therefore [Jesus] is also able to save to the uttermost those who come to God through him, since he always lives to make intercession for them.”
 Hebrews 7: 25)

 Are we not able to begin seeing “through a glass darkly” why God told various Old Testament persons to literally kill all members of a certain tribe or group?
 “Why should God cause innocent women and children to be slain?!” has been the cry of many for ages.
 For too long we have been given the weak reply: “Well, God’s ways were different back in those days.”
 This conclusion utterly ignores certain references such as Malachi 3: 6 and Hebrews 13: 8: “For I am the LORD, I do not change; . . . ” “Jesus Christ is the same yesterday, today, and throughout the ages of time.”
+[NOTE: Please study our companion teaching on this website titled The Killer God]

 But if we can at least begin to see in part that all of those people God ordered killed—including innocent women and children—might make no more progress toward him in this life—perhaps because of the influences of a depraved and degenerate society and culture—why not deliver them over to death and the grave, knowing full well that later, through the fiery motivation of the lake of fire, they will eventually call to God and be saved?